spencertipping/ni/doc/ni_by_example.md

 ...
 ```

-Without `r`, every value separated by a comma is **returned** on its own row; these returned rows are then sent to the output stream.
+Without `r()`, every value separated by a comma is **returned** on its own row; these returned rows are then sent to the output stream.

-The `p'r ...` operator, on the other hand, **returns _undefined_** (`undef` in Perl).
+The `r()` operator, on the other hand, **returns the empty list**.
 It works by printing the values separated by columns to a single tab-delimited row of the output stream.

-Now that the practical differences between `p'r...'` and `p'...'` have been explained, we can examine the differences in their use that are entailed.
+Now that the practical differences between `r()` and `p'...'` have been explained, we can examine the differences in their use that are entailed.

-Clearly, If the desired output of the Perl mapper is two or more columns per row of stream data, you must use `r`.
-If the desired output of the perl mapper step is a single column per row, you could either use `r` or not.
-The more concise statement leaving out `r` is preferred.
+Clearly, If the desired output of the Perl mapper is two or more columns per row of stream data, you must use `r()`.
+If the desired output of the perl mapper step is a single column per row, you could either use `r()` or not.
+The more concise statement leaving out `r()` is preferred.

-When it is clear from context (as above), `p'r...'` is often referred to as `r` for efficiency.
-This is not the take-rows operator (also called `r`).
+When it is clear from context (as above), `r()'` can be referred to as  `r`, which is how it is more commonly written.
+This differs from the take-rows operator (also called `r`).

 ####Column Accessor Functions `a` and `a()`